-A Day in Valencia Spain – Market, Yacht Club & the Holy Grail
+Market, Yacht Club & the Holy Grail in Valencia Spain

 On our lay days at the first America’s Cup, we took advantage of our time off to explore.
 I had no idea I would see Valencia, the Valencia market, the Holy Grail and learn how not to order apricot juice.
-I had two invitations – in the morning Jean-Francoise invited me to the Valencia Yacht Club for breakfast, and at lunchtime, Jason asked me to lunch and sight-see around Valencia.
+I had two invitations – in the morning Jean-Francoise invited me to the Valencia Yacht Club for breakfast, and Jason asked me to lunch and to sightsee around Valencia.